VanChien411/TymeX_OnlineTest-MobileIntern/CurrencyConverter/README.md

 ## 7. Notes and Development Challenges
 ### Notes:
-- **Data Source**: The app uses a free API to fetch exchange rate data, which has a request limit.
-To optimize performance, data is fetched on app launch and when the user switches the interface.
+- **Data Source**: The app uses the free API to get the reward rate, there are request limits, and the direct conversion API does not apply to the free API.
+For optimal performance, data is fetched at app launch and when the user switches interfaces, and conversions are recalculated from the API data.
 - **Result Formatting**: Conversion results are formatted according to international standards using `DecimalFormat`, with U.S. style number separation (dot for decimals).

 ### Challenges: